-If an Area Challenge is triggered for a latency challenge, the rebuttal must include evidence for at least 10% of the customers in the challenged area.
+If an Area Challenge is triggered, the rebuttal must include evidence for at least 10% of the customers in the challenged area.
 The customers must be randomly selected.
 Providers must apply the 80/80 rule, i.e. 80% of these locations must experience a latency that does not exceed 80 ms.